“What do you think you should do?” – Peter, Police Officer with Exchanging Places

 In the driver’s seat

 I am introduced to Peter, the instructing police officer for this session, and he helps me climb into the cab.
 It’s not easy.
 The steps are high, and I am immediately struck by how elevated we both are seated.
-Helping us simulate the presence of a cyclist, is a fellow officer on the ground level with his bicycle.
+Helping us simulate the presence of a cyclist, is a fellow officer at ground level with his bicycle.
 As Peter instructs me to go through the motions of driving – indicate, turn the wheel, check my the mirrors, the cycling officer outside manouevers around the rig.
 It is frightening to see how quickly he disappears from view.
 One moment he’s there, the next he’s gone.
-Simulation or not, I immediately since the dread that he may have gone under my wheels.
+Simulation or not, I immediately have a sense of dread that he may have gone under my wheels.

 From the blind-spot, Peter’s colleague reveals himself to be safe and sound.
 I like to think I am a safe cyclist, but I have certainly learned something today.